Dr Debbie Palmer

 Background

 Dr Debbie Palmer is a lecturer in research methods and epidemiology.
-She is a three-time Winter Olympian, and competed in short track speed skating between 1990-2002.
-Debbie subsequently worked as an exercise physiologist at the University of Bath before completing her PhD in injury epidemiology 2009, and has worked in sport injury and illness prevention for over 14 years.
+She is a three-time Winter Olympian (in short track speed skating) and dual International (Ice Hockey).
+Debbie subsequently worked as an exercise physiologist at the University of Bath before completing her PhD in injury epidemiology 2009, and has worked in sport injury and illness prevention for over 16 years.
 Debbie’s research focuses on epidemiology, risk and prevention of injury and illness in elite, youth and recreational cohorts, longer-term consequences of sport-related injury, and current and retired athlete health.
-She has worked with UK Sport, the English and Scottish Institutes of Sport, Arthritis Research UK (Versus Arthritis), the Rugby Football Union, Scottish Rugby Union, Scottish FA, Enduro World Series mountain biking and the World Olympians Association.
-Current funded research includes projects with World Rugby and the International Olympic Committee (IOC).
+She has worked with UK Sport, the English and Scottish Institutes of Sport, Arthritis Research UK (Versus Arthritis), the Rugby Football Union, Scottish Rugby Union, Scottish FA, Enduro World Series mountain biking, International Olympic Committee (IOC) and the World Olympians Association.
+Current research projects include World Rugby studies in women's injury prevention and new tackle height law change evaluation, and the long-term IOC Olympian Health Cohort.
 Debbie is co-founder of the Versus Arthritis Significant Ankle Ligament Injury (SALI) UK Cohort.
-She is also Co-Director for the Edinburgh-Bath UK Collaborating Centre on Injury and Illness Prevention in Sport (UKCCIIS), IOC Research Centre of Excellence.
+She is also Co-Director for the new Edinburgh-Bath UK Collaborating Centre on Injury and Illness Prevention in Sport (UKCCIIS), IOC Research Centre of Excellence.

 Qualifications